iiasa/Condor_run_R/README.md

 ## Test
 To check your setup, run the `basic` test in the `tests` subdirectory of the unpacked archive.
 Each test can be started by running a cross-platform `test.bat` script.
 The `basic` test submits a run of several small R jobs via `Condor_run_basic.R` and after completion performs analysis using `Condor_run_stats.R`.
 The plots can be viewed by opening the resulting PDF file.

+## Updating

+It is recommended to always update to the [latest release of the scripts](https://github.com/iiasa/Condor_run_R/releases) so that you have the latest fixes and features.
+Releases are typically backwards compatible and should work with your existing run configurations.
+Before updating, read the release notes.
+Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking Custom → Releases.
+You need to be signed in to GitHub for this to work.

 ## Use
 Invoke the submit scripts via `Rscript`, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `dos2unix` (removing the carriage returns from the line breaks).
 The analysis script `Condor_run_stats.R` is best run from [RStudio](https://rstudio.com/).
 The submit scripts take as command line argument the name of a file with configuration settings.